 Adaptogen herbs like maca, ginseng and rhodiola can help control health conditions that can make it hard to lose weight.
 These include high amounts of stress, thyroid issues, leaky gut, adrenal fatigue, cellular toxicity and candida.

 Get regular exercise as it helps regulate hormones, adds muscle mass, burns calories and can break up nasal congestion.
 Try to get at least 30 minutes of moderate activity, such as a brisk walk, most days of the week.
-You can also stand more during the day and take group classes or yoga.
+You can also stand more during the day and take group classes, including yoga and Tai Chi.

 2. Cut Out Excessive Alcohol, Smoking and Overuse of Sedatives